September 2, 2019, Ruth Hogan

 Following extensive competitor research in the international market, Ashgrove marketing manager Anne Bennett uncovered a solution to the challenges they faced that would also drive growth for the family business.

 With protein becoming a key factor in snacking and nutrition choices around the world, Ashgrove thought cheese was an ideal fit to break into this category.

-“I’d identified a technology in 2014 which allows you to “pop” the cheese into a crisp, air-dried snack.
-This creates a convenient and appealing crunchy result, in a similar form factor to other packaged snacks, and also provides a shelf stable product that requires no refrigeration, which is a really unique selling point for cheese,” she said.
+“I’d identified technology in 2014 which allows you to “pop” the cheese into a crisp, air-dried snack.
+This creates a convenient and appealing crunchy result, in a similar form factor to other packaged snacks, and also provides a shelf-stable product that requires no refrigeration, which is a really unique selling point for cheese,” she said.

 “As an SME, product innovation is essential to our longevity we are always tabling and knocking out ideas.
 The explosion of natural ambient snacks combined with technology to pop our core product Cheese was a value proposition.
 The attraction of this is two-fold: One – utilise cheese our core product; Two – Produce an ambient product that opens new channels to market.”